Vespa Cloud This page's content is applicable to Vespa Cloud.

 Deploy target application package

-The procedure differs a little whether deploying to dev/perf or prod environment.
+The procedure differs a little whether deploying to dev or prod environment.
 The mvn -U clean package step is only needed for applications with custom code.
 Configure application name and create data plane credentials:

 $ vespa config set target cloud && \